dantechguy/p2project/dissertation/log.md

 |
 One concern is that there will a lot of events generated which will be difficult to compute for low-level devices.
 Perhaps we have a maximum rate of events generated for each user?
 Bulk computing events will still be far more efficient though.
 This is a design choice a game driver designer will make, but ideally you would want the (local?) reactivity of per-event computation, but with the efficiency of bulk computation.
 Is there some way to have the local user temporarily and locally-only be in a hyper-reactive state where all inputs are computed as soon as they're generated, but they interpolate back to the bulk-tick computation state after a short period?
 Would this look or feel bad?
 |
 The max extent of the 'bad' feeling would be moving 'back' by the tick period, over a period of the Smoothing period.
 So if the Smoothing period and tick period were the same, would you just be frozen in place for a duration of the period?
 Perhaps if the Smoothing interpolation was linear.
 Without Smoothing you would teleport back.
-So you would want to make sure that the Smoothing was longer than the tick period, but the longer the Smoothing the more sluggish everything feels.
+So you would want to make sure that the Smoothing was longer than the tick period, but the longer the Smoothing period the more sluggish everything feels.
+|
+  What if you smooth the player's movement separately to other entities?
+What about things like shooting?
+It would be weird if your shot was actually delayed by a tick.
+So there's no perfect solution for all cases, to have bulk computation and fast responses.
+If you want fast responses, you must
+|
+So is there no good answer?
+Your options for computation are:
+- Euler approximation:
+  - Bulk compute every regular tick period
+  - Compute at every event, and regular tick period
+- Continuous computation (not obvious, need continuous physical equations)
+|
+I guess the only thing to do is choose between the Euler approximation solutions.
+The tick period is very small, and at least with a racing game with continuous steering, I think it would be acceptable to have this slight input delay.

 When the Core returns the unstable events, there may be events with a future timestamp which are scheduled (perhaps tick events).
 It should remove these in its exposed interface of unstable events.
-But how does it determine what the current present timestamp is?
+But how does it determine what the current present timestamp is? [???]
+|
+A first response is that it doesn't matter hugely, as the unstable list can add or remove events per tick.

 Basic websocket server implementation from ChatGPT